Find Yourself in Virginia Beach VA

-WHY GO: It’s rather strange that a frenetic, crazy tourist beach town also serves as a center for contemplation and enlightenment.
+It’s rather strange that a frenetic, crazy tourist beach town also serves as a center for contemplation and enlightenment.
 Virginia Beach VA is known for hard-ab hardly-clad bodies, tattoos, swarms of kids, and greasy food.
+But, this Northeast US coastal city on the Atlantic Ocean has a quiet, heroic, meditative alter ego.

 In fact, the rescue of mind and body were integral to the original Virginia Beach.
 The city began as a Lifesaving Station – the Seatack Station – built in 1878 to rescue victims of shipwrecks and storm-tossed vessels offshore.

-Things to Do in Virginia Beach VA
+Things To Do In Virginia Beach

 DRIVE: Chesapeake Bay Bridge-Tunnel